 The Art Smith Aero Centre for Training and Technology opened at the Calgary International Airport in 2004, featuring many specialized labs, a large hangar and an array of aircraft including a Boeing 737-200 and a Bombardier Challenger 601-3.

 The Brawn Fieldhouse overlooking the Cohos Commons was completed in 2006.
 A new parking garage under the commons opened in 2009 and the playing field above was resurfaced with artificial turf.

 On Sept.
 5, 2012, SAIT officially opened the doors to the 740,000 sq. ft.
-Trades and Technology Complex, which consists of three buildings - the Aldred Centre, Cenovus Energy Centre and Johnson-Cobbe Energy Centre.
-The $400-million expansion project is the largest in SAIT's history, adding capacity for an additional 8,100 full- and part-time students.
+Trades and Technology Complex, which consists of three buildings — the Aldred Centre, Cenovus Energy Centre and Johnson-Cobbe Energy Centre.
+The $400-million expansion project was the largest in SAIT's history, adding capacity for an additional 8,100 full- and part-time students.